rahulwaghole14/Mandap-Web-Frontend/PROJECT-OVERVIEW.md

 ---

 **🎉 Congratulations!
-You now have a complete, professional-grade Mandap Association Platform ready for production use! 🎉**
+You now have a complete, professional-grade Mandapam Association Platform ready for production use! 🎉**

 ---